 • Avoid illnesses such as COVID-19, colds, and the flu.

-• Don't smoke or allow others to smoke around you.
+• Don't smoke or vape or allow others to do these things around you.
 If you need help quitting, talk to your doctor about stop-smoking programs and medicines.
 These can increase your chances of quitting for good.

 • Stay inside, if you can, on days when the pollution level is high.